-This is particularly impressive when you consider how often the Mac is dismissed as a gaming platform.
+This is particularly impressive when you consider how often macOS is dismissed as a gaming platform.

-And this positive trend is not limited to Mac gaming alone.
-Linux / SteamOS are also going through an expansion and it’s all linked.
+And all of this is not limited to Mac gaming alone.
+Linux / SteamOS is also going through a similar renaissance and it’s all linked.

 The rise of multi-platform development

 Nowadays, Linux has over 3,000 games on Steam.
 This should be an impressive feat, but many are not surprised, claiming it’s all due to Valve’s SteamOS push.
 Perhaps.
 But what about the Mac?
 Why the sudden growth?

 Mac gaming may have little to do with SteamOS on paper, but all combined – Mac, SteamOS and Linux – become a considerable incentive for studios to go for multiplatform development.
 And this is something all the developers we have interviewed, from Pillars of Eternity creators to This War of Mine‘s, confirmed.
 If your game engine can easily work on all platforms, why not support them?

 Both Mac and Linux are still tiny compared to Windows.
 However, the point is not to become bigger than Windows.
 The point is to be interesting enough (from a financial standpoint) to encourage multiplatform development and hence have more games on all platforms.

 Do you think this trend will continue?
 Or could it just be a SteamOS fad that could disappear instantly if Valve’s new OS doesn’t pick up?